-Last week, my baking team and I baked over 2000 chocolate chip cookies for one of our corporate clients, AAA.
-I thought it was fitting, too, being President’s Day weekend and all, since what is more patriotic than our beloved, traditional chocolate chip cookie?
+Last week, my baking team and I baked over 2000 chocolate chip cookies for one of our corporate clients.
+I thought it was fitting, too, being President’s Day weekend and all, since what is more patriotic than the beloved, traditional chocolate chip cookie?

-I developed my chocolate chip cookie recipe at the request of my brother, who for years asked me for a chocolate chip cookie that was flat, crispy on the edges and chewy in the center.
-Oh, and that had chocolate in every bite too, of course.
-Sound impossible?
-I was up for the challenge!
+I developed this chocolate chip cookie recipe for my brother, who for years asked me for a chocolate chip cookie that was flat, crispy on the edges and chewy in the center.
+It had to have chocolate in every bite, too.
+It sounded impossible, but I was up for the challenge!

 Chocolate Chip Cookies (Flat and Chewy)